Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgGrantPermission"></a>

 ### MsgGrantPermission
+Deprecated: use MsgGrant

 MsgGrantPermission is the Msg/GrantPermission request type.

-Note: deprecated (use MsgGrant)

 | Field | Type | Label | Description |